slealq/ara-a_web/README.md

 $ pip install .
 ```

-**OPTIONAL:** Install package with a symlink, so that changes to the source
+Install package with a symlink, so that changes to the source
 files will be inmediately available to the users of the package, as specified in
 [python-packaging](https://python-packaging.readthedocs.io/en/latest/minimal.html).